1904 Williams Academy #16576

 Status: Typewriter Hunter

-I am an avid typewriter enthusiast with currently over sixty (60) typewriters in my collection (and growing).
+I am an avid typewriter enthusiast with currently over one hundred (100) typewriters in my collection (and growing).
 I am a proud TWDB Patron.
 I have also collected vintage briefcases (mostly Hartmann) Movie Cameras (8mm & 16mm) and many Fountain Pens.
 I am the author of the novella 'Killer on the Canvas'.
 I am also a big Don Quixote fan.
 I make my home in Southern California.

 RESEARCH NOTE: When researching the Williams Academy on a computer with lots of screen real estate, you may find that launching the Williams Serial Number page and the Williams Academy By Model/Year/Serial page in new browser windows can give you interesting perspectives on changes throughout the model series.